BASIC-DNA-ASSEMBLY/dnabot/README.md

 conda install -c conda-forge -c brsynth dnabot
 ```

+## Installation from Github
+You can download and run dnabot from Github in your standard environment.
+Note that Opentrons only works with Python up to version 3.10 so you are encouraged to ensure that you work in this environment to avoid clashes.
+You will need to install all of the packages listed at the top of the code as well as the tabulate module.

 `<myenv>` has to be replaced by whatever meaningful name that will pleased the user.

 ## Usage